- Download Congressional Justification 2024 (1.42MB PDF)

 Advancing the science of communication to improve lives

-For over 30 years, NIDCD's focus has been to bring national attention to normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language and to contribute to advances in biomedical and behavioral research that will improve the lives of the tens of millions of people with deafness and other communication disorders.
+For over 30 years, NIDCD’s focus has been to bring national attention to normal and disordered processes of hearing, balance, taste, smell, voice, speech, and language and to contribute to advances in biomedical and behavioral research that will improve the lives of the tens of millions of Americans with deafness and communication disorders.
 NIDCD employs a wide range of research approaches such as molecular genetics, biomedical imaging, cellular biology, nanotechnology, psychoacoustics, and structural and functional biology to advance the development of better diagnostics, prevention strategies, and treatments.

 FY 2021: $496,578,000